Tultepec: The city

 The area was first settled by the Chichimecas, followed by the Otomis in the seventh century.
-After the Spanish Conquest, Tultepec was given to the conquistador Alonso Ávila along with the current municipalities of Zumpango, Xaltocán, Huehuetoca, Coyotepec, Teoloyucan and others, as part of the Encomienda de Cuautitlán.
+After the Spanish invasion, Tultepec was given to Alonso Ávila along with the current municipalities of Zumpango, Xaltocán, Huehuetoca, Coyotepec, Teoloyucan and others, as part of the Encomienda de Cuautitlán.
 The modern town of Tultepec began to take shape around 1610 in the valley next to a small elevation called San Martín.
 Franciscans came to evangelize the new community, dedicating it to the Nativity of Holy Mary and constructing a temple in 1618.
 This temple, later a parish, was renovated between 1948 and 1955.

 The town and municipality boast of a number of musicians and painters including Hernesto Urbán Rodríguez (1894), Ricardo Vázquez Pineda (1894), Victor Manuel Urbán Silva (1894), Andrés Urbán (1870) and Prudenciano García (1880), as well as modern composers such as Victor Urbán Velasco, Gerardo Urbán Velásco, Francisco Vázquez García, Francisco Romero Linares, and J. Isabel Vázquez Solano.
 Better-known painters include Miguel Hernández Urbán, Joaquín González Romero, Margarito González Solano, Gregorio González Solano, and Albino Luna Sánchez.
 It is the home of a folk dance group that has toured the United States and Europe.